VENDORS: See How to Access E-Rate RFPs

 Click here to send us an email.

-The Miller Institute for Learning with Technology is committed to assisting educational institutions in gaining access to the necessary resources for a modern network infrastructure.
+Learningtech.org is committed to assisting educational institutions in gaining access to the necessary resources for a modern network infrastructure.
 Therefore, we assist many of our clients with grant applications including the "E-Rate" program.
 The E-Rate application process is complex and can be intimidating; hence, many schools do not realize the significant discounts to which they would be entitled under this program.
-Unfortunately, due to the seasonal high workload and critical deadlines, we are unable to accept new E-Rate clients from November through February.
 Preparing a proper application requires several months, so we encourage interested schools to start early, preferably engaging our services by early summer for funding to start in the following fiscal year.

 During recent years, we have helped our clients qualify for millions of dollars in Federal subsidies for technology and telecommunications through E-Rate, to the benefit of many thousands of students, often in the most impoverished neighborhoods in our communities.
-Our efforts typically also included the preparation of county- and state-certified Technology Plans.
-Certified plans are also useful in seeking other sources of funding; for example, CA's EETT Formula Grants are then automatic until the plan expires.
+Our efforts typically also included the preparation of Technology Plans, which are useful in seeking other sources of funding.
 We have also broken new ground in working with Charter Management Organizations [CMOs] in obtaining E-Rate funding for new charter schools scheduled to open during the upcoming funding year -- their first year of operation -- when funding is needed most.
 Our track record for successful applications, as a ratio of funds requested versus funds committed, is extremely high; and we are diligent in ensuring that committed funds are then actually realized, one area where significant funds are often lost by schools, such as by forgetting to submit key forms later in the process.